VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/navigation.md

     }, true)
     ```

-    Alternatibely, you can use `resolveBladeByName` method to get blade component by its name.
+    Alternatively, you can use `resolveBladeByName` method to get blade component by its name.

     ```typescript linenums="1"
     await openBlade({